surajp/any-js-local-action/README.md

-# Execute any JS in Flows.
+# Execute any JS in Screen Flows.
 Work around the limitations of flows using JS

 Convert strings in flows to arrays/collections, concat, use map, reduce, filters, and more..!.